TRACS Shipping Activity Overview

 Below we show some of the seaborne trade and shipping demand data extracted from TRACS – Oceanic’s proprietary vessel tracking system.

-• Shipping demand in terms of the tonnage exported is only marginally above the pre-Covid-19 levels - (Chart 1 below).
+Shipping demand in terms of the tonnage exported is only marginally above the pre-Covid-19 levels - (Chart 1 below).

-• Cargo in transit is also normalising after the strong growth in 2023 and 2024 - (Chart 4).
+Cargo in transit is also continuing to show strong growth - (Chart 4).

-• The port congestion experienced in the aftermath of Covid-19 has normalised and improved the fleet efficiency - (Chart 6).
+The port congestion experienced in the aftermath of Covid-19 has normalised and improved the fleet efficiency - (Chart 6).

-• After suffering drought conditions in 2023, the weather in Panama has normalised, improving throughput through the Panama Canal which had been curtailed during 2023 and 2024 – forcing ships to sail round Cape Horn or Cape of Good Hope - (Chart 7).
+After suffering drought conditions in 2023, the weather in Panama has normalised, improving throughput through the Panama Canal which had been curtailed during 2023 and 2024 – forcing ships to sail round Cape Horn or Cape of Good Hope - (Chart 7).

 Chart 1